How To Delete All Songs in Apple Music

 Does Apple Music take up a lot of space on my phone?

-Apple Music the app doesn’t take up much space at all.
+The Apple Music app doesn’t take up much space at all.
 It’s the songs you’ve downloaded that can eat up storage space.
-If your device storage is full, removing songs can definitely help to free up the space you need to perform updates, take pictures, and download new apps.u003cbru003eu003cbru003eOne way to check your Apple Music storage is to go to Settingsu003eGeneralu003eAbout.
-This will give you a breakdown of what’s taking up the most space.
-Look for ‘Songs’ to determine if there are a lot or only a few that have been downloaded.
+If your device storage is full, removing songs can help free up the space you need to perform updates, take pictures, and download new apps.

-If I delete songs from Apple Music, can I ever recover them?
+If I delete songs from Apple Music, can I recover them?

 The Final Word